satijalab/seurat-object/cran-comments.md

-# SeuratObject v4.0.0
+# SeuratObject v4.0.1

 ## Test environments
-* local ubuntu 20.04 install, R 4.0.3
+* local ubuntu 20.04 install, R 4.0.5
-* local macOS 10.14.6 install, R 4.0.2
+* local macOS 10.14.6 install, R 4.0.5
-* win-builder (oldrelease, release, devel)
+* win-builder (release, devel)

 ## R CMD check results

-There were no ERRORs or WARNINGs
+There were no ERRORs, WARNINGs, or NOTEs

-There was 1 NOTE:

-* This is a new release.

 ## Downstream dependencies

-There are no packages that import or depend on SeuratObject
+There are two packages that import SeuratObject; this update does impact their functionality.
+There are two packages that suggest SeuratObject; this update does not impact their functionality.